LBJ-Wade/LSSEFT/README.md

 loop_integral_params loop_params;
 std::unique_ptr<loop_integral_params_token> loop_tok = dmgr.tokenize(loop_params);
 ```
+The parameters of the filter may need to be changed, if the default
+set do not give good results.
+You may also wish to change the
+`qmin` and `qmax` set by `MatsubaraXY_params`.

-The current version of `master_controller.cpp` then uses these
+The current version of `master_controller.cpp` uses these
 ranges and parameters to perform a computation of the one-loop
 real-space and redshift-space power spectra.
 It decomposes the redshift-space power spectrum into multipoles and applies a resummation
 prescription.